 Music by Martin A Smith

 The Rio Aragon turns westwards as it leaves Jaca, the pilgrimage road following along its left bank.
-Just off the road up a shallow valley lies the monastic buildings of Santa Cruz de la Serós, nestling under the peaks of the Sierra de San Juan de la Peña which tower immediately above.
+Just off the road up a shallow valley lies the ancient Benedictine monastic complex of Santa Cruz de la Serós, nestling under the peaks of the Sierra de San Juan de la Peña which tower immediately above.

 It was a long established double hermitage with one building, San Capraiso for monks and the other, Santa Maria for nuns.